EnteRood/kit_dhis2_data_fetcher/docs/readme.rst

 Install plugin
 ..............

 Install the plugin in QGIS.
-You can do that via the Plugin Manager on the Install from ZIP-tab
+You can do that via the Plugin Manager on the 'Install from ZIP'-tab in the dialog.

 .. image:: images/installfromzip.png

 Create Authentication
 .....................

-The REST api of https://play.dhis2.org needs Basic Authentication (admin/district).
-So first create the valid (named dhis2ap) authentication configuration.
+The REST api of https://play.dhis2.org needs Basic Authentication (admin/district for all demo's).
+So first create a valid authentication configuration.

 In the Settings / Options dialog select the Authentication tab.